TinyToolSH/tlaunch/README.md

 ## Usage

-`tmenu` always needs a `yaml` file to express the custom menu structure, like this one:
+`tlaunch` always needs a `yaml` file to express the custom menu structure, like this one:

 ```yaml
 quick_menu: